123jk's Archlinux guide

 d: disk partitioning + mounting

-Before anything, check what drives you wanna install to by typing fdisk -l.
+Find out what drives you wanna install to by typing fdisk -l.
 Your disk can be found under their names, and it may contain things like /dev/sda(if you got an SSD), /dev/hdb(spinning disk), or /dev/nvme0n1(nvme drive), be sure to note them somewhere.

 Type fdisk *drive*, using the names mentioned above for your hard drive.